JakobLichterfeld/ansible-role-remarkable_templates_and_splashscreen/README.md

 Since Remarkable Tablets do not support Python, this role utilizes low-level Ansible functions.
 That is why this role is not idempotent.

+You need to enable SSH on Remarkable by following: Menu -> Settings -> Help -> Copyright and licenses

 ## Requirements

 None.